DivyaKumarBaid/Muso/README.md

 ## Forking and Hosting

+This bot needs discord developer portals token.
+You would also need to set Privileged Gateway Intents.

 This music bot is now hosted on heroku and works well on repl also.

 For using it on heroku